 - Implement OAuth.

-We often did pair programming.
-This is the code you see now...
+We occasionally did pair programming.
+The code you see now is...

 - Utilize S3 image storage.

-- Utilize Elastic Search, Logstash, and Kibana (ELK) combination.
+- Utilize the Elastic Search, Logstash, Kibana (ELK) combination.

-A 2019 MacBook Pro 16-inch i9 was loaned to everyone.
-It had 16GB of RAM, a 1TB SSD, and a Radeon 5500M 4GB GPU.
-At the time of the 2020 camp, it was the highest-spec MacBook Pro available without a CTO.
-15 monitors were issued, one per two person.
+A 2019 MacBook Pro 16-inch i9 high-end model was loaned to everyone.
+16GB RAM, 1TB SSD, Radeon 5500M 4GB GPU.
+As of the 2020 camp, it was the highest spec MacBook Pro that could be ordered without CTO.
+One monitor was provided for every two people, for a total of 15 monitors.
 The monitors were ThinkVision QHD monitors.
-I thought we'd run out of monitors, but we had plenty.
+I thought there wouldn't be enough monitors, but there were plenty.

-π¨βπ» What the heck is good (beginner) code?β
+π¨βπ» What the heck is (for beginners) good code?β

 async function addActivityLogToActivityLogList() {